Master of Science In Education (in service teachers)

 In 2010, The International Reading Association revised the standards put in place for practicing reading specialists.
 The University of St. Francis Reading Specialist program is aligned to these new standards thus ensuring graduates will demonstrate the necessary knowledge, skills and dispositions needed for application in today’s educational landscape.

-The Master of Science Reading Specialist Program is designed for educators who want to assume Reading Specialist roles at the school or district level.
-The program culminates with candidates earning a Master of Science degree and a State of Illinois Reading Specialist Type 10 Certificate.
-The purpose and intent of the Reading Specialist Program is to prepare educators to become ethical decision-makers and leaders who can provide literacy-based services within an educational community.
+The Master of Science Reading Program is designed for educators who want to assume Reading Specialist/Literacy Coach roles at the school or district level.
+The program culminates with candidates earning a Master of Science degree and a K-12 Reading Specialist Endorsement.
+The purpose and intent of the Reading Program is to prepare educators to become ethical decision-makers and leaders who can provide literacy-based services within an educational community.

-- Site Based classes meet one night per week for 15 weeks during fall and spring semesters.
+- Site Based classes meet one night per week for eight (8) weeks during fall and spring semesters.

 - Classes meet in six-day modules over the summer.